filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 ### Configuring Testcontainers

-As in the [previous getting started guide](./testing-simple-app.md), the first step is writing Testcontainer fixtures.
+As in the previous guide - [Testing Simple Application](./testing-simple-app.md), the first step is creating Testcontainer fixtures.
 This example is more involved because the application depends on the external service - AWS cloud.
 Since we don't want to use the real AWS account for automated testing, we'll use a [`LocalStackContainer`][tomodachi_testcontainers.LocalStackContainer].
 We can access it with the [`localstack_container`][tomodachi_testcontainers.pytest.localstack_container] fixture.